asama-w/Credit_Risk_Analysis/README.md

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/6.png width="80%" height="80%">

 ## Summary
 + The precision value of low-risk for all the six models is equal to 1.
-In contrast, the precision value of high-risk of all models are under 0.1 with the highest of 0.09 from the EasyEnsembleClassifier model.
+In contrast, the precision value of high-risk of all models are under 0.1 with the highest of 0.09 from the Easy Ensemble Classifier model.
 This may results from the extreme inbalance number of the two loan status (low and high risk).
 The number of high-risk data is significantly small when compared to the high number of the low-risk data.
-+ Among the 6 machine learning models, the **EasyEnsembleClassifier** gives the best results with the balance accuracy score of 93.2%, in other words, it is the most suitable model for the credit risk prediction if we were to pick one from this analysis.
-The values of precision, recall, and F1-score of the low-risk and the average are high, respectively 0.99, 0.94, 0.97, which is nearly 1, indicating a good low-risk prediction as the high F1 value shows that the precision and recall (sensitivity) is balanced.
++ Among the 6 machine learning models, the **Easy Ensemble Classifier Model** gives the best results with the **balance accuracy score of 93.2%**, in other words, it is the *most suitable model for the credit risk prediction if we were to pick one from this analysis.* The values of precision, recall, and F1-score of the low-risk and the average are high, respectively 0.99, 0.94, 0.97, which is nearly 1, indicating a good low-risk prediction as the high F1 value shows that the precision and recall (sensitivity) is balanced.
 Simply put, using `EasyEnsembleClassifier` model to predict the loan status, most of the customer who has low-risk status are able to be detected (high recall value), and among those detected low-risk, the number of people who actually has low-risk status is also high (high precision).
 However, since the results for high-risk is still very much low, the model might need considerably more high-risk loan status data in order for it to better train itself to be able to predict the high-risk status effectively.